-Report and Reportlet gadgets require the Actuate BIRT option.
-These gadgets also support interactive viewing when the Actuate BIRT Interactive Viewer option is installed on the Actuate BIRT iServer.
+Report and Reportlet gadgets require the BIRT for iHub option.
+These gadgets also support interactive viewing when the BIRT Interactive Viewer for iHub option is installed on the BIRT iHub.

 Extras gadgets display external web content, such as images, web pages or web applications, and custom gadgets on the dashboard.